How to Register for a Registered Retail Merchant’s Certificate in Indiana

 - Date business activities began or will begin

 - Projected monthly taxable sales

 How is sales tax collected?

-When a business makes a sale of a taxable product or service, the business charges the appropriate sales tax rate to the customer.
-This tax is collected by the business who then sends it to the Indiana Department of Revenue.
+When a business sells a taxable product or service, the business charges the appropriate sales tax rate to the customer.
+This tax is collected by the business which is then sent to the Indiana Department of Revenue.

 When are Indiana sales tax returns due?

-The Department of Revenue will determine a filing frequency based on the expected volume of annual sales, which will be monthly, quarterly, semiannually or annually.
+The Department of Revenue will determine a filing frequency based on the expected annual sales volume, monthly, quarterly, semiannually, or annually.
 Generally, a business collecting over $12,000 in sales tax annually will file monthly.

-Wholesalers and distributors will require a sales tax number, and in many cases require the reseller to fill out the General Sales Tax Exemption Certificate (Form ST-105) to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number and a completed Indiana Sales Tax Exemption Certificate (also referred to as a wholesale license, resale certificate, or reseller’s permit) to document the items being purchased are for resale.

 If you have questions about the Registered Retail Merchant’s Certificate, the Indiana Department of Revenue has more information about sales taxes in Indiana or can be contacted by calling 317-232-2165.